 - Landlords could prohibit marijuana smoking at their rentals.

-- Property owners could prohibit the consumption and display of marijuana on their property.
+- Property owners could prohibit the consumption and display of cannabis.

-- Employers would not have to accommodate employees under the influence, nor their possession of marijuana at work.
+- Employers do not have to allow any marijuana-activities.
+They do not have to accommodate employees under the influence, nor their possession of marijuana anywhere the employee is working.

 Prohibited Conduct and Penalties

-- Smoking marijuana in public would be punishable by a civil fine of up to $100.
+- Smoking marijuana in public remains illegal, punishable by a $200 criminal fine, imprisonment of up to five days, or both.

-- Using a fake ID or otherwise falsely misrepresenting one’s age in order to obtain marijuana would be punishable by a fine of between $100 and $500.
+- Using a fake ID or otherwise falsely misrepresenting one’s age would remain illegal.

 - The department could suspend or revoke the registration of a marijuana establishment if it commits multiple or serious violations of the law or regulations.

-- The existing medical marijuana law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses shall receive priority in licensing for recreational use.
+- The existing medical marijuana law would not be affected by HB 110, except that pre-existing medical marijuana licensed businesses receive priority in licensing.